Employment & Labour Law

 Employment Law

 Do you or your company need help to protect your interests?
 Dyson Law provides efficient, skilled and friendly service for businesses and professionals with their employment law matters.
-We assist with cases of wrongful dismissal, labour arbitrations and negotiations, WorkSafe BC disputes, employment agreements and more.
+We assist with cases of wrongful dismissal, labour arbitrations and negotiations, employment agreements and more.

 We have experience defending and prosecuting claims for wrongful dismissal from employment and specific expertise assisting managers, sales professionals and business owners navigating wrongful dismissal issues.